-\subsection{Multi-Objective Framework (MO-Framework)}
+\subsubsection{Multi-Objective Framework (MO-Framework)}

-In the first framework, there are two objective functions that each agent $i$ tries to optimize.
-Firstly, each agent $i$ wants to minimize the total cost associated with maintaining the links, i.e., $c\eta_i(\mathfrak{g})$.
-Secondly, each agent wants to maximize the expected value of backup data.
+In the first framework, there are two objective functions that each agent $i$ tries to optimise.
+Firstly, each agent $i$ wants to minimise the total cost associated with maintaining the links, i.e., $c\eta_i(\mathfrak{g})$.
+Secondly, each agent wants to maximise the expected value of backup data.
 Since the disk failure rate is $\lambda$, and $i$ has $\eta_i(\mathfrak{g})$ neighbors, the expected value of $i$'s backup data is $\beta_{i}(1-\lambda^{\eta_i(\mathfrak{g})})$.
-Note that, as each agent is interested in ``how many links to maintain'', we talk of the expected value of an agent's backup data {\em{given}} that the local copy of the agent's data has been damaged or lost.
+Note that, as each agent is interested in ``how many links to maintain'', we look at the expected value of an agent's backup data {\em{given}} that the local copy of the agent's data has been damaged or lost.
 For each agent $i$, these two objective functions can be written as a single objective function as follows:

 For elegance of results on stability, we let $\alpha=1/2$.
 We drop the factor of $1/2$ from (\ref{eq:objectivefunction}), for all $i \in \mathbf{A}$, and just consider the following utility function $u_{i}(\mathfrak{g})$, for all $i \in \mathbf{A}$, for the given network $\mathfrak{g}$: